mihranrazaa/Kunji-patol/README.md

 ## How

 I is very easy just solder all the components and upload the KMK firmware on the mcu and it should work if everything is done correctly!.
+You can read the KMK [documentation](https://github.com/KMKfw/kmk_firmware/blob/main/docs/en/README.md) for detailed info on flashing, it is very easy to follow.

 ---